 Bringing up children is a huge expense.
-The annual report “Expenditures on Children by Families,” published by the U.S. Department of Agriculture (USDA), shows that a family with a child born in 2013 can expect to spend more than $245,000 raising that child to adulthood.
+The 2017 U.S. Department of Agriculture (USDA) Expenditures on Children by Families report shows that a family with a child born in 2015 can expect to spend more than $233,000 raising that child to adulthood.

 However, there’s no doubt that raising kids is easier with two people to share the burden.
-Not only do couples tend to have higher incomes, they also have more choices for dealing with childcare.
+Not only do couples tend to have higher incomes, but they also have more choices for dealing with child care.

 However, for many married couples, there are ways of avoiding this cost.
 Couples have options that aren’t available to most single parents, such as:

 Part of the reason for this is that a bigger family simply needs more space.
-A family with two children needs at least two bedrooms, and preferably three, while a single person or a couple with no children can get by with one.
+A family with two children needs at least two bedrooms, preferably three, while a single person or a couple with no children can get by with one.

 Tax Breaks for Parents

 - Flexible Spending Accounts.
-Parents can also offset their childcare costs by using a flexible spending account (FSA), if their employer offers one.
-With an FSA, a parent can set aside up to $5,000 in pretax dollars for childcare.
-In most cases, this is an alternative to taking the Child and Dependent Care Tax Credit.
-However, parents who have two or more children and childcare expenses of more than $5,000 per year can do both, setting aside $5,000 in an FSA and claiming a tax credit for any costs over that amount.
+Parents can also offset their child care costs by using a flexible spending account (FSA) if their employer offers one.
+With an FSA, a parent can set aside up to $5,000 in pretax dollars for child care.
+It’s an alternative to taking the child and dependent care tax credit in most cases.
+However, parents who have two or more children and child care expenses of more than $5,000 per year can do both.
+They can set aside $5,000 in an FSA and claim a tax credit for up to $1,000 in costs over that amount.

 Tax Filing Status

-A married couple with the same $40,000 income between them would pay only $5,077.50.
-However, a married couple where each spouse earned $40,000, for a combined income of $80,000, would pay $11,587.50 – more than twice as much as the single head of household.
+A married couple with the same $60,000 in income between them using the same deductions and credits would pay no tax at all.
+However, a married couple where each spouse earned $60,000 for a combined income of $120,000 would pay $8,375, more than 10 times as much as the single head of household.

 Sharing a Home